dlh01/fieldmanager-beta-customize/README.md

 This is a proposed Customize context for Fieldmanager.
 You can install the plugin alongside a stable Fieldmanager release to help test and refine the context.

-The official Pull Request for this context, plus tests, is [on GitHub](https://github.com/alleyinteractive/wordpress-fieldmanager/pull/399).
+The official Pull Request for this context is [on GitHub](https://github.com/alleyinteractive/wordpress-fieldmanager/pull/399).

 ## Installation ##